som-snytt/psp-std/README.md

 Background
 ----------

 The scala standard library is lacking.
-This tries to supplement the missing parts and to play defense against its hostility to correctness where possible.
+This library attempts to fill some of the gaps and play defense against its hostility to correctness where possible.

 Usage
 -----